 - Each section includes a brief description of the parameter’s function in the composting process, for safety of the product, or in product performance.

-The Introduction, Contents and Sampling Protocol of the TMECC may be downloaded for free from this page.
 To order the complete TMECC as a digital download use our Store

 WHY THE TMECC?

 Standardized methods for testing and evaluating compost quality are needed by compost producers, state regulatory and permitting agencies, compost product marketing specialists, state and commercial testing laboratories, and agriculturalists, horticulturalists, landscapers, and other consumer sectors.
 Compost and compost blends are subject to extensive interstate transit and use on public and private lands.
 Compost is produced from a variety of feedstocks and thus provides for beneficial use of a variety of by-products.

 Use of standard methods and protocols for sampling, analysis, reporting, and interpretation of test results will promote production and marketing of quality composts that meet a core set of analytical standards.
 The methods and protocols in the TMECC form the basis for the U.S. Composting Council’s grant from the US Environmental Protection Agency to develop a Seal of Testing Assurance (STA) for the commercial composting industry in the United States.
 Also, the Compost Analysis Proficiency Testing program (CAP) was initiated through collaboration with managers of NAPT to provide the Compost Laboratory Analysis Industry with an inter-laboratory QC program, to develop reference materials, and to measure the performance and reliability of TMECC analytical methods.
 Representatives of the composting industry in Canada, the European Union, and Japan have expressed support for development of these standards and have indicated their interest in adopting them once the TMECC is published and released in the United States.